Supporting Families Through Loss And Change

 Whatever age we are the death of a significant loved one is a life changing event.

-- 92% of young people will experience a significant bereavement before the age of 16 years.
+- 92% of young people will experience a significant bereavement before the age of 16 years (Child Bereavement UK).

-• by the relationship between person and the child
+- The relationship between person and the child.

 One of the most important things those working with bereaved children need to understand is the longitudinal nature of grief for children and young people.